robgrace/NPTheme-Scripture/README.md

 the matched text to a URL handler that can either open another app (X-url-callback) or append it to a base URL.
 This is a great option for Bible verse references in a note, sending the user straight to his/her favorite online Bible!

-Bible Gateway would be a natural In the present implementation, but I couldn't figure out a way to reparse the fragments of a verse reference into a snippet acceptable to the Bible Gateway syntax (URL-encoding of special characters, like space and ":").
+Bible Gateway would be a natural choice, but for the initial implementation of this theme, I couldn't figure out a way to reparse the fragments of a verse regexp into a snippet acceptable to the Bible Gateway syntax (URL-encoding of special characters, like space and ":").
 So for now, I simply send the verse citation to the OliveTree BibleReader app, which may Bible enthusiasts have on their devices already on their Mac or iOS devices.

 You are free to copy and modify this theme to your liking, and my hope is that it provides a template for further improvements and options